Skip to main content

 This page shows how to operate Hive on MR3 on a single machine.
-All the components of Hive on MR3, such as Metastore, HiveServer2, and MR3 DAGAppMaster, will be running on the same machine.
-By following the instruction, the user will learn:
+All the components of Hive on MR3, such as Metastore, HiveServer2, MR3 DAGAppMaster, and MR3 ContainerWorkers, will be running on the same machine.
+By following the instructions, the user will learn:

 1. how to install and configure Hive on MR3 on a single machine